-Proposals will be reviewed and evaluated by experts on the Research Evaluation Committee assigned by JAXA based on the evaluation criteria shown in 9.2.
+Proposals will be reviewed and evaluated by experts on the Research Evaluation Committee assigned by JAXA.
 Final decisions on acceptance of proposals will be made by JAXA (the ALOS-2 Research Board), taking into account the overall balance of different proposals and their resource requirements as well as the evaluation result.
-PIs will be notified of proposal acceptance by the end of January 2013 (as a current plan).
+PIs will be notified of proposal acceptance by the end of October 2015 (as a current plan).

-9.2 Evaluation criteria
+9.2 Evaluation Criteria

-1) Overall social, scientific, or technical merit of the proposal or unique and innovative methods, approaches, or concepts demonstrated by the proposal.
+1) Merit from social, scientific, or technical perspectives of the proposal.
+Originality, innovativeness and validity of methods, approaches, and concepts demonstrated by the proposal.

-2) Applicant's capabilities, related experience, facilities, techniques, or unique combinations of these, which are integral factors for achieving the proposal objectives.
+2) Applicant's capabilities, related experience, facilities, techniques, and these combinations to meet the requirements for achievements of the proposal objectives.

-3) Relevance to the objectives of the ALOS-2 Research Plan.
+3) Relevance to the objectives of the ALOS-2 Research Plan and validity of the truth data for "Priority Themes".

-4) Technical possibility within the research period.
+4) Technical possibility to achieve the proposal objectives within the research period.